 (42) Another scripture sometimes quoted to prove that the righteous go to their eternal reward at death is Psalm 73:24,25: "You will guide me with Your counsel, and afterward receive me to glory.
 Who do I have in heaven but you?..."
 We assume that the argument is that Asaph, the writer of this Psalm, went to heaven when he died.
 However, the first part of verse 23, which is often left out when quoted, states: "Nevertheless, I am continually with you."
-The thought is that Asaph was looking to Yahweh in this present life.
-Of course, Yahweh is in heaven, but nothing is said about Asaph going to heaven.
+The thought is that Asaph was looking to Jehovah in this present life.
+Of course, Jehovah is in invisible realm of heaven, but nothing is said about Asaph going to heaven.
 It is stated that he would be received to glory.
 As Paul explains, there are many kinds of glory.
 (1 Corinthians 15:40,41) Being received into glory says nothing about that glory being in heaven.
 The glory to which Asaph will be received "afterward" is to the glory man lost but which will be restored in the resurrection.
 (Psalm 8:4-6; Hebrews 2:6-9) Again, those who want to cling to their traditions are simply grasping for scriptures into which they wish to "read" something that is not there.

 (43) John 14:2 is often quoted as proof that Jesus' disciples go to be with him when they die, for they state that the Father's house is surely in heaven.
 While we agree that the Father's house was in heaven, Jesus stated that he was going to prepare a place for his followers.
 Evidently, he had in mind his immediate disciples there, who were called to be joint-heirs with him in the kingdom.
 (Romans 8:17) These, we understand, will sit with Jesus on the throne upon the heavenly Mount Zion.
 (Revelation 14:1; Hebrews 12:22) But they do not receive this inheritance until Jesus returns: "If I go and prepare a place for you, I will come again, and receive you to myself; that where I am, there you may be also."
 (John 14:3) Thus Jesus did not tell them that when they die, they would be immediately taken to heaven to be with him.
 No, but he did tell them that they would be with him when he comes again.
 This is the first resurrection spoken of in Revelation 6.
 Again the traditionalists have not given any proof that the believer goes to heaven at death.

 (44) Another scripture some present to show that the righteous go to their reward at death is Psalm 17:15, where David states: "As for me, I will look upon your face in righteousness.
 I will be satisfied, when I awake, with your likeness."
 Concerning this, we are told that the redeemed are beholding God's face in righteousness and are satisfied with seeing his form while they sleep.Again, the scripture says no such thing!
 David is speaking of the time when his soul will be awaken out of the sleep of death, that is, in the resurrection day.
 When David awakes from the sleep of death, he will be in the likeness of God, as Adam was before he sinned.
-(Genesis 1:26) David's looking upon Yahweh's face in righteousness pertains to his life before he died, not afterdeath.
+(Genesis 1:26) David's looking upon Jehovah's face in righteousness pertains to his life before he died, not after death.
 (See Numbers 6:25; 2 Chronicles 30:9; Psalm 31:16; 67:1; 81:3,7,19; 119:135) There is nothing in Psalm 17:15 about what happens to the believer's soul or spirit at the instant of death nor of the condition of those in the sleep of death.
 Notice how those who wish to cling to Satan's lie grasp upon any phrase in the scriptures and take it out of its context to try to "prove" the lie that the dead are not really dead. -- Genesis 3:4.

 John 17:24, Romans 8:18, 1 Corinthians 13:12,13; 2 Corinthians 5:8; Philippians 1:21,23; Hebrews 12:23; Revelation, chapters 4,5,7,12; Revelation 5:9; 14:3; 6:10; 7:15; and 20:4